labsyspharm/minerva-public-website/docs/usage/tutorial.md

 Alternatively, if you have already started authoring a story want to return to it, select the `.story.json` file saved from the previous session.

+{: .fs-3 }
+{: .fw-300 }
+> \*See the [FAQ page](../FAQ.md#im-seeing-a-message-about-missing-image-file-when-i-start-with-a-storyjson-file-why-does-this-happen-and-what-do-i-do) for commonly encountered questions on importing `.story.json` file.

 **Select the CSV file with a list of marker names in the image**

 This file must be a .csv with the [same format as the example](https://gist.githubusercontent.com/thejohnhoffer/f08eac0a9e15ad50eeb21f84276c93e4/raw/marker_names.csv).